hshindo/Merlin.jl/docs/src/graph.md

 # Graph
-`Graph` represents a computational graph.
+`Graph` is a type of computational graph.